JokinAU/PINBuster/README.md

 Up               11

-Also both grounds needed to be connected, but it wasn't necessary to weld them just use a crocodile connector/clip
+Also both grounds needed to be connected, but it wasn't necessary to weld them: just use a crocodile connector/clip

 There is an initial version of the program that show some information over serial connection, and then an optimized one that is much quieter, simpler, more efficient and cleaner.